Russians keep pressure on Mariupol after hospital attack

 Russian President Vladimir Putin dismissed such talk, saying the country has endured sanctions before.

-″Just as we overcame these difficulties in the previous years, we will overcome them now,” he said at a televised meeting of government officials.
+″We will overcome them,” he said at a televised meeting of government officials.
 He did, however, acknowledge the sanctions create “certain challenges.”

 In addition those who have fled the country, millions have been driven from their homes inside Ukraine.
 Kyiv Mayor Vitali Klitschko said about 2 million people — half the population of the metropolitan area — have left the capital.